encode/django-rest-framework/docs/api-guide/viewsets.md

 Any standard `View` class can be turned into a `ViewSet` class by mixing in `ViewSetMixin`.
 You can use this to define your own base classes.

-For example, the definition of `ModelViewSet` looks like this:
+## Example

+For example, we can create a base viewset class that provides `retrieve`, `update` and `list` operations:

-    class ModelViewSet(mixins.CreateModelMixin,
+    class RetrieveUpdateListViewSet(mixins.RetrieveModelMixin,
-                       mixins.RetrieveModelMixin,
                                     mixins.UpdateModelMixin,
-                       mixins.DestroyModelMixin,
                                     mixins.ListModelMixin,
                                     viewsets.ViewSetMixin,
                                     generics.GenericAPIView):
         """
-        A viewset that provides actions for `create`, `retrieve`, `update`, `destroy` and `list` actions.
+        A viewset that provides `retrieve`, `update`, and `list` actions.

         To use it, override the class and set the `.queryset` and `.serializer_class` attributes.
         """
         pass

 By creating your own base `ViewSet` classes, you can provide common behavior that can be reused in multiple views across your API.

 For advanced usage, it's worth noting the that `ViewSetMixin` class can also be applied to the standard Django `View` class.
-Doing so allows you to use REST framework's automatic routing, but don't want to use it's permissions, authentication and other API policies.
+Doing so allows you to use REST framework's automatic routing with regular Django views.

 [cite]: http://guides.rubyonrails.org/routing.html